sympy/sympy/doc/src/guides/contributing/deprecations.md

 # Deprecation Policy

+This page outlines SymPy's police on doing deprecations, and describes the steps developers should take to properly deprecate code.

 ## What is a deprecation?

 Sometimes the API of SymPy must change in an incompatible way.
 We try to avoid this, because changing API breaks people's code, but it is often deemed worthy to do so.
 Some reasons APIs are changed can include: